 As concert-goers won’t be able to take in Wednesday on the Wharf this year, an effort is underway to make Salmon Arm’s sounds of summer available to enjoy at home.

-Due to ongoing restrictions on public gatherings, the popular Shuswap concert series held at the gazebo in Salmon Arm’s Marine Park is once again on hold.
+Due to ongoing restrictions on public gatherings, the popular Shuswap concert series held at the gazebo in Salmon Arm’s Marine Peace Park is once again on hold.
 For 2021, however, there will be music.

-Salmon Arm Arts Centre program manager Astrid Varnes says in place of the Wednesday on the Wharf (WOW) concerts, the arts centre is cutting The Wharf Sessions, a live-recorded digital WOW album, to be released on streaming platforms this June.
+Salmon Arm Arts Centre program manager Astrid Varnes said in place of the Wednesday on the Wharf (WOW) concerts, the arts centre is cutting The Wharf Sessions, a live-recorded digital WOW album, to be released on streaming platforms this June.

 The public is invited to help shape The Wharf Sessions by voting for their favourite local band to be included on the album.
 This contest will run from March 9 to 31, and people can vote in person at the art gallery’s front desk, by phone at 250-832-1170, or by email at email@example.com.

 The Wharf Sessions is a collaboration between the Salmon Arm Arts Centre and Song Sparrow Hall, with production and audio engineering by Craig Newnes and Clea Roddick.
 The album will stream digitally and be available for download all summer long.
 Watch the Salmon Arm Arts Centre’s social media feeds this spring for the release of the full album lineup, including the People’s Choice winner.